OpenTermsArchive/docs/content/_index.en.md

 - - -

+### How it works

+1. **Targeting**: The contractual documents of a service are targeted by volunteer contributors or partners.
+2. **Tracking**: Several times a day, our robots download and publicly archive the targeted documents.
+3. **Analysing**: When changes are spotted, they are recorded and exposed for human analysts.
+4. **Disseminating**: All recorded versions are published in datasets enabling reuse and research.

 ## Add terms to a collection

 Open Terms Archive **acquires** **terms** to deliver an explorable **history** of **changes**.
 This can be done in two ways: